Skip to main content

 • Time control

 Set correctly, time controls ensure that a heating system is only on when you need it.
 A programmable timer can help to automate your heating.
-A typical time setting for a B&B would be: ON 7.30 am, OFF 10.30 am, ON 5 pm, OFF 10 pm.
+A typical time setting for a bed and breakfast would be:

-Timers with a half hour, 1 hour or 2 hour boost function can increase efficiency when fitted to an element that heats up, such as electric towel rails.
+Timers with a half hour, one hour or two hour boost function can increase efficiency when fitted to an element that heats up, such as electric towel rails.

 Poorly maintained controls gradually deteriorate.
 This affects comfort and energy efficiency levels.
 Many systems function inefficiently because someone made a quick adjustment and forgot to set it back again.